Diversity, Equity, & Inclusion

 creating field experiences that are accessible to all students, and critically considering the role of field geology in geoscience education; and

-incorporation of multi-cultural perspectives in courses and seminars, and inclusive teaching practices more broadly;
+incorporating multi-cultural perspectives in courses and seminars, and inclusive teaching practices more broadly.

 Below I have listed some of the literature and other resources that informs my understanding of DEI in academia, STEM, and the Earth & environmental Sciences.
 There are also much more comprehensive lists of resources that are community-sourced and/or compiled by experts, including this compilation by URGE and this one by GeoReading for Equity.

 “Ten simple rules for building an anti-racist lab.” (link)